andrewkflui/DMColorDemo/README.md

-# Colors in Digital Multimedia Interactive Demo
+# Interactive Demo of Colors in Digital Multimedia

 A set of Java applications each of which an interactive demonstration application about colors in digital multimedias.